JoliviaN4/Designing-Active-Directory-Infrastructure-in-Azure/README.md

 <p>
 Step-by-step

-1. Sign in to dc-1 through Remote Desktop
+1. Connect to dc-1 using Remote Desktop Protocol (RDP).
-2. Wait for the Windows Server desktop to load
+2. Allow the Windows Server desktop to fully load.
-3. Confirm that Server Manager opened successfully
-4. Verify the server was ready for further setup
+3. Confirm that Server Manager opened successfully, indicating the server was ready for configuration.

 Explanation:
  Server Manager is the main administrative tool used to install server roles and manage Windows Server services.